-PRO TIP: Feature where you've written on your website too.
+Agency Tip: Feature where you've written on your website too.
 This adds credibility when a visitor sees that you are a published expert in your field.

-Join Relevant Slack Groups
+Strategy #6: Join Relevant Slack Groups

 Slack is slowly becoming a much better alternative to forums and other online communities.